 Social media advertising allows you to actively share information and job postings with your specified targets, allowing you to target passive or active applicants.
 This material might take the shape of advertisements, videos, blog entries, or any other type of information you wish to get in front of your target audience.

-4. Organically share content
+4. Organically Share Content

 Experiment with different content combinations.
-This may imply dividing your efforts into three categories: promotional, value-driven, and personality-driven material.
+It may imply dividing your efforts into three categories: promotional, value-driven, and personality-driven material.
 Alternatively, it might indicate focusing on a combination of media such as text, videos, and photos.

 Being a knowledgeable social recruiter entails recognizing the benefits and drawbacks of various platforms.
 All of the main social media sites provide a variety of recruitment experiences and possibilities.